wschmelz/CoastResponse_Wave_WL/README.md

-Semi-empirical modeling scripts and data for
+Semi-empirical modeling scripts and data for:

 Semi-empirically modeling barrier sediment transport in response to hydrodynamic forcing using UAV-derived topographical data (Holgate, New Jersey)